Signature of exceptional point phase transition in Hermitian systems: Experimental setup for observation of the signature of EP phase transition in a Hermitian system

-To illustrate the EP phase transition in this system, based on Eqns.~\eqref{eq2}–\eqref{eq5}, we calculate the time dependence of light amplitudes in the cavities.
-Our calculations show that the variance ${D_{12}}\left( T \right)$ demonstrates the behavior that is typical for the EP phase transition (Figure~\ref{fig:figure8}b).
-Therefore, this optical scheme enables to observe the EP phase transition in dissipative-free system.
-The variance ${D_{12}}\left( T \right)$ plays the role of the order parameter for such a phase transition.
+To illustrate the signature of EP phase transition in this system, based on Eqns.~\eqref{eq2}–\eqref{eq5}, we calculate the time dependence of light amplitudes in the cavities.
+Our calculations show that the variance ${D_{12}}\left( T \right)$ demonstrates the threshold dependence on the coupling strength between the cavities (Figure~\ref{fig:figure8}b).
+Thus, the variance ${D_{12}}\left( T \right)$ plays the role of the order parameter for the transition in such a system.

+The losses are always present in real physical systems.
+To determine the influence of the losses on the transition in the considered system, we added the relaxation terms in the Equations for the Hermitian system~\eqref{eq2}–\eqref{eq5}

+Here $\Gamma$ is the relaxation rate of the cavity and waveguide's modes (for simplicity we assume that they are equal).

+We consider the two cases: $\Gamma T_{R}<<1$ and $\Gamma T_{R}=1$ (Figure~\ref{fig:figure8}b).
+In the first case, the system dynamics demonstrate a large number of collapses and revivals ($\sim 1/(\Gamma T_{R})$).
+While, in the second case, only the exponential decay takes place.
+However, our calculations show that in the both cases the variance ${D_{12}}\left( T \right)$ demonstrates the threshold dependence on the coupling strength.
+This indicates the robustness of the predicted transition to losses.

-Note that besides the proposed optical scheme, there are a number of other circuits that are suitable for observation of the EP phase transition.
+Note that besides the proposed optical scheme, there are a number of other circuits that are suitable for observation of the signature of EP phase transition.
 For example, in the work \cite{ref66}, the authors investigated the system of Xmon qubits strongly coupled to a slow-light phonon waveguide.
 They demonstrated revivals and collapses in the system dynamics \cite{ref66}.
-Such systems based on superconducting qubits are also suitable for observing the EP phase transition.
+Such systems based on superconducting qubits are also suitable for observing the signature of EP phase transition in the non-Markovian regime.

-Thus, we conclude that the EP phase transition can be observed in the different types of systems including photonics and qubit systems for which losses are a critical problem.
+Thus, we conclude that the signature of EP phase transition in the non-Markovian regime can be observed in the different types of systems including photonics and qubit systems.